A-level biology grade boundaries 2025 and exam dates

 How to choose statistical tests in A-level biology

 Statistical tests are tools scientists use to spot important results – those rising above the randomness or “noise” in the universe.
-We use statistical tests in A-level biology, too.
-Even if a change in our data “looks” dramatic by eye, the test provides the unbiased reassurance to make our conclusions confidently.
+We use statistical tests in A-level biology because even if a change in our data “looks” dramatic by eye, the test provides the unbiased reassurance to make our conclusions confidently.

-Statistical tests work by setting a threshold (called the probability value level, p-value level or confidence level) used to spot significant changes from differences that could be explained by randomness in our measurements.
+Statistical tests work by setting a threshold (called the probability value level, p-value level or confidence level) used to separate important changes from differences that could be explained by randomness in our measurements.
 Only data rising above this threshold gain the title “significant”.

 But how do we know which statistical test to use?